TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/BaseTransaction.md

 `T`

-The type of the tracker identifier (e.g., 'evm', 'safe').
+The type of the tracker identifier (e.g., 'ethereum', 'gelato', 'safe').

 ## Properties